ibmresilient/resilient-community-apps/rc-cts-shadowserver/README.md

 ShadowServer Threat Service
 =============

-This CTS pulls data from ShadowServer(http://bin-test.shadowserver.org/) and fill Resilient with info about a hash artifact.
+This CTS queries ShadowServer (http://bin-test.shadowserver.org/) and updates Resilient with information about a hash artifact.

 ## Environment